Bedwellty Union Workhouse: The conversion of the workhouse into a hospital

 In 1969 the building of the new Nevill Hall Hospital first phase was completed the surgical beds were transferred there from St James Hospital leaving medical and maternity beds.
 The second phase of Nevill Hall Hospital was completed in 1970 and St James Hospital’s maternity beds were also transferred.

-End of an era
+The end of an era

 The hospital closed in 1976 and was demolished in 1979.

 Today the site is a housing estate known as St James Park.